hamishwillee/hamishwillee.github.io/_posts/2014-06-03-welcome-to-my-jekyll-blog.markdown

 ---

-Welcome to my brand-spanking-new [Jekyll-powered](http://jekyllrb.com/) blog, hosted for *free* on [github pages](https://pages.github.com/).
+Welcome to my brand-spanking-new [Jekyll-powered](http://jekyllrb.com/) blog, hosted for *free* on [Github pages](https://pages.github.com/).
 After years of blogging on company blogs, I've decided it is time I had my own place to talk more generally about communities, writing, and anything else that interests me.

 The main reason I've considered Jekyll for the blog (rather than WordPress), is that it will be used for the documentation platform in an upcoming technical writing job.
 Creating a blog has been a very good way to get up and running quickly!
 It has also been a good way to get familiar with [Liquid](http://docs.shopify.com/themes/liquid-basics), and to refresh my CSS and JavaScript.